nmke-de/TemLarp/rules.md

 ### Rolling high on low certainty dice rolls

 On a dice roll, if the formula of the dice roll results in a value higher than half of the difficulty (not the difficulty level), the player can choose to raise the affecting attribute by 1.
+This only applies to rolls with `2d10` or `1d20` as dice pools.

 ### Sacrificing other attributes